MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 It's recommended that [managed identities is enabled](/azure/aks/use-managed-identity#summary-of-managed-identities) so that the cluster can interact with external Azure resources through Azure AD.
 You can enable this setting only during cluster creation.
 Even if Azure AD isn't used immediately, you can incorporate it later.

+By default, there are two [identities](/azure/aks/use-managed-identity#summary-of-managed-identities) used by the cluster, the *cluster identity* and the *Kubelet* identity.
+The *cluster identity* is used by the AKS control plane components to manage cluster resources including ingress load balancers, AKS managed public IPs, etc. The *kubelet identity* is used to authentication with Azure Container Registry (ACR).

 As an example for the inside-out case, let's study the use of managed identities when the cluster needs to pull images from a container registry.
 This action requires the cluster to get the credentials of the registry.
 One way is to store that information in the form of Kubernetes Secrets object and use `imagePullSecrets` to retrieve the secret.
 That approach isn't recommended because of security complexities.
 Not only do you need prior knowledge of the secret but also disclosure of that secret through the DevOps pipeline.
 Another reason is the operational overhead of managing the rotation of the secret.
-Instead, grant `acrPull` access to the managed identity of the cluster to your registry.
+Instead, grant `acrPull` access to the kubelet managed identity of the cluster to your registry.
 This approach addresses those concerns.

 In this architecture, the cluster accesses Azure resources that are secured by Azure AD and perform operations that support managed identities.
 Assign Azure role-based access control (Azure RBAC) and permissions to the cluster's managed identities, depending on the operations that the cluster intends to do.
 The cluster authenticates itself to Azure AD and then be allowed or denied access based on the roles it has been assigned.
 Here are some examples from this reference implementation where Azure built-in roles have been assigned to the cluster: